hneth/riskyr/README.md

 #### Probabilities provided

-The first challenge in solving such problems is in understanding the information provided.
+The first challenge in solving such problems is in understanding the information that is being provided.
 The problem description provides three essential probabilities:

-1. The condition's *prevalence* (in the general population) of 4%: `prev = .04`.
+1. The condition's *prevalence* (in the general population) is 4%: `prev = .04`.
-2. The device's or diagnostic decision's *sensitivity* of 80%: `sens = .80`.
+2. The device's or diagnostic decision's *sensitivity* is 80%: `sens = .80`.
-3. The device's or diagnostic decision's *false alarm rate* of 4%, implying a *specificity* of (100% − 4%) = 96%: `spec = .04`.
+3. The device's or diagnostic decision's *false alarm rate* is 4%, implying a *specificity* of (100% − 4%) = 96%: `spec = .04`.

 #### Understanding the questions asked